 P90X was one of the first home workout programs Beach Body developed.
 It was created by a zany trainer by the name of Tony Horton.
 Good ‘ol Tony.
 He, with the help of a few others, designed the workouts and developed a nutrition plan to help people “get in the best shape of their life”.

 The P90X program is based on an idea they refer to as “muscle confusion”.
-The idea basically means that the workout routines change every few wks (4 actually) so that the muscles do not get used to the routine.
+The idea basically means that the workout routines change every few wks (4 actually) so that the muscles don’t get used to the routine.
 Changing the workouts keep the muscles ‘on their toes’ so to speak, therefore working harder so that you get better results.
-Good concept, no argument there.

 What Does P90X Include?